30 July 2020

 VAT payment deferral

-Support available: Business payments for Valued Added Tax (VAT) will be deferred for three months for payments that would otherwise arise during the period from 20 March to 30 June 2020.
-Taxpayers will also be given until the end of the tax year 2020/21 to pay any VAT liabilities that have accumulated during this deferral period.
+Support available: Business payments for Valued Added Tax (VAT) were deferred for three months for payments that would otherwise have arisen during the period from 20 March to 30 June 2020.
+The VAT payment deferral period ended on 30 June 2020.
+Taxpayers will be given until the end of the tax year 2020/21 to pay any VAT liabilities that have accumulated during this deferral period.

 Eligibility: All UK VAT registered businesses are eligible, including all legal entities as well as self-employed sole traders that are UK VAT registered.